adobe/reactor-developer-docs/extensions/submissions/develop-extension.md

 # Develop an Extension

 An extension should be thought of as a (small) product with its own requirements.
-Determining how a Launch user will want to use your extension can help you sort the functionality into what Events, Conditions, Actions, and Data Elements your extension should provide.
+Determining how a Launch user will want to use your extension can help you sort the functionality into what event types, condition types, action types, and data element types your extension should provide.

 With that knowledge you can plan out what components should be provided in your Extension.